Janet Lee Bouvier: Career

 Bouvier served as a board member of the Newport Historical Society and the Redwood Library.
 She was also the honorary director of the Robert E. Lee Memorial Association in Stratford, Virginia.

 Personal life

 Bouvier was married three times.
-In 1928, she married her first husband, John Vernou Bouvier III (1891–1957).
-He was the son of Major John Vernou Bouvier Jr. (1866–1948), a successful attorney, and Maude Frances Sergeant (1870–1940).
+In 1928, she married John Vernou Bouvier III (1891–1957), the son of Major John Vernou Bouvier Jr. (1866–1948), a successful attorney, and Maude Frances Sergeant (1870–1940).
 He was also the brother of Edith Bouvier Beale (1895–1977), later known as the subject of the documentary film, Grey Gardens.
 Together, they were the parents of two daughters: